 Intangible Assets: Intangible assets consist of goodwill, patient charts and certain covenants not to compete.
 The goodwill represents an intangible asset to RPCIO that has an indefinite life, therefore, in accordance with accounting principles generally accepted in the United States of America, is not subject to amortization, but instead is subject to an impairment test.
 RPCIO performs an impairment test at least annually, unless events occur which would necessitate an impairment analysis to be performed more frequently.
-No impairment was identified as of March 31, 2020 or March 31, 2019.
+In March 2021, RPCIO recognized an impairment loss of \$925 relating to Roswell Park Hematology Oncology of Niagara in Niagara Falls, NY as the separate practice location was closed, and services are now provided at Niagara Falls Memorial Medical Center (an unrelated entity) under a leased services arrangement.
+No additional impairment was identified as of March 31, 2021.
 Patient charts and the covenants not to compete represent intangible assets with finite lives of 3 years.
-Amortization is provided on the straight-line method over the lives of the assets and amounted to \$8 and \$69 as of March 31, 2020 and 2019, respectively.
-Future amortization expense related to intangible assets is \$8 and \$7 in 2021 and 2022, respectively.
+Amortization is provided on the straight-line method over the lives of the assets and amounted to \$8 and \$8 as of March 31, 2021 and 2020, respectively.
+Future amortization expense related to intangible assets is \$7 in 2022.